-In general ACC doesn’t cover conditions, diseases or infections that are caused gradually, rather than by a specific event.
+In general ACC doesn’t cover conditions, diseases or infections that are caused gradually.
 However, there are some exceptions to this, and a key one is when you’re exposed to something harmful at work over a period of time and as a result you develop a disease or infection or a condition like hearing loss or repetitive strain injury (RSI).
 For your claim to succeed you’ll have to show that:

 - your work tasks or work environment had a particular characteristic (like the presence of a harmful substance, or loud noise) that caused the harm, and